cuga-rajal/translator/README.md

 In Second Life you can get a Translator at the Burn2 region: http://maps.secondlife.com/secondlife/Burning%20Man-%20Deep%20Hole/232/88/25

-This work is licensed under the Creative Commons BY-NC-SA 3.0 License.
+This work is licensed under Creative Commons BY-NC-SA 3.0: https://creativecommons.org/licenses/by-nc-sa/3.0/
-To view a copy of the license, visit: https://creativecommons.org/licenses/by-nc-sa/3.0/